ehildenb/ctl-optim/proposal/proposal.md

 ### Example: Dominance

-To claim that CTL is useful for CFG-based optimizations, we must show we can express simple concepts like "dominance" and "dominance frontiers".
+To claim that CTL is useful for CFG-based optimizations, we must show we can express simple concepts like "dominance".
 In the following example, we show how we could eliminate parts of the CFG which we know will throw an error because they are dominated by a divide-by-zero instruction.

 ```optimization
 pattern [dominatedBy I] : I <-A--